espressif/esp-idf/docs/en/api-guides/coexist.rst

 .. list::

   :esp32: 1) IDLE status: the coexistence of BT and BLE is controlled by Bluetooth module.
-  :esp32c3 or esp32s3: 1) IDLE status: RF module is controlled by Bluetooth module.
+  :esp32c3 or esp32s3 or esp32c6: 1) IDLE status: RF module is controlled by Bluetooth module.
   #) CONNECTED status: the coexistence period starts at the Target Beacon Transmission Time (TBTT) and is more than 100 ms.
   #) SCAN status: Wi-Fi slice and coexistence period are longer than in the CONNECTED status.
 To ensure Bluetooth performance, the Bluetooth time slice will also be adjusted accordingly.
   #) CONNECTING status: Wi-Fi slice is longer than in the CONNECTED status.
 To ensure Bluetooth performance, the Bluetooth time slice will also be adjusted accordingly.